Education

 The 2022 Fall Economic Statement provided $802.1 million over 3 years, starting in 2022 to 2023, for the Youth Employment and Skills Strategy.
 This included $301.4 million over 2 years, starting in 2023 to 2024, through the Youth Employment and Skills Strategy Program, to provide wraparound supports and job placements to young people facing employment barriers, with $54 million provided to the First Nations and Inuit Youth Employment Strategy.

-$100.2 million over 3 years, starting in 2022 to 2023, was also provided to continue supporting work placements and training for First Nations youth through the Income Assistance-First Nations Youth Employment Strategy pilot.
-Budget 2021 announced $109.3 million for 2022 to 2023 for the Youth Employment and Skills Strategy to better meet the needs of vulnerable youth facing multiple barriers to employment, from which $28.8 million was allocated to ISC to implement through the First Nations and Inuit Youth Employment Strategy.
+Budget 2021 announced $109.3 million for 2022 to 2023 for the Youth Employment and Skills Strategy to better meet the needs of vulnerable youth facing multiple barriers to employment, of which $28.8 million was allocated to ISC to implement through the First Nations and Inuit Youth Employment Strategy.

 Recent progress